 Vet Pet Tips

-Each week, Dr. Justine Lee, a veterinary emergency critical care specialist, the associate director of Veterinary Services at Pet Poison Helpline, and an author of two popular books on pets, addresses some of the quirkier issues that puzzle pet owners.
+Each week, Dr. Justine Lee, a veterinary emergency critical care specialist and author of two popular books on pets, addresses some of the quirkier issues that puzzle pet owners.

 Do I Really Need Puppy Obedience?

 Puppy obedience classes are highly recommended by anyone who works with dogs.
 Not only does it make your life easier, but it also ensures that your dog will come back to you when danger is present (like an oncoming car).
 More importantly, puppy obedience teaches you how to appropriately train a dog.
 The use of verbose commands “Come here Fido, sweet little sugar doll, come sit and be a good dog” does not relay an appropriate message to your dog.
 All your dog hears is the Gary Larson comic “Blah, blah, blah, blah, blah, Fido, blah, blah, blah, blah, blah, blah.”
 Instead, short, brief commands (i.e., “SIT,” “STAY,” “COME,” “HEAL,” “GET,” “OFF,” “MY,” “LEG.”) are the first commands you (and your dog) should learn.